 Our senior academics reflect on how their involvement in advising has been an essential part of their career progression and share their greatest pieces of advice for current and future students regarding career choices and personal development.

-Academic Advising at Melbourne has been developed to provide personalised academic guidance to expand your understanding of the curriculum choices and pathway options available to achieve your emerging aspirations.
-These sessions provide a space to think, share ideas, talk about your goals and explore opportunities with an academic member of our (University) community.
+Academic Advising at Melbourne connects you with an academic within the Faculty of Medicine, Dentistry and Health Sciences, helping you to make the most of your time at the University of Melbourne.
+Advising sessions provide a space to think, share ideas, talk about your goals and explore opportunities with an academic member of our (University) community.

 Want some direct insights into the experiences of our Academics?
 Our Peer Leaders, Dan and Andy, have been interviewing some of our Senior Academic Advisers for their podcast and you can access them below: